Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Discussion

 In this work, we find some FaintIR surface classifications in all dynamically excited orbital classifications, at varying degrees of representation.
 The distribution of FaintIR and BrightIR surfaces based on their orbital parameters is shown in Figure \ref{fig:aei_surfaceClass}.
 Arguably the most dynamically interesting FaintIR surface is found in the 4:3 resonance.
 This object, 2013 US$_{15}$ is optically very red and falls conclusively within the FaintIR surface classification group.
 2013 US$_{15}$ has a semi-major axis of 36.38~au, sunward of the current cold classical region.
 2013 US$_{15}$ is also the least dynamically excited 4:3 resonator in the sample, with $e=0.07$ and $i=2.02^{\circ}$, similar to the cold classical orbits, but at smaller semi-major axis.
 The inclusion of this object into the 4:3 resonance requires further investigation.
 A straightforward explanation for the presence of a FaintIR 4:3 resonator is that the primordial FaintIR surface type extended sunward of the current cold classical belt to at least 36~au, and some resonance sweeping occurred to trap this object into the 4:3 resonance.
 The low excitation of its current orbit (low $e$ and low $i$) implies it could not have been carried very far from its original location by the resonance.
 To test the stability of this object, we integrated 250 clones sampled from the orbital uncertainties for $>$3~Gyr.
-The orbits of the clones were all stable for the duration of the integration, and the libration amplitude of the resonator was also stable at 94$^{\circ}\pm$3$^{\circ}$ (comparable to it's current libration amplitude of 95$^{\circ}\pm$1$^{\circ}$ determined from a 10 Myr integration).
+The orbits of the clones were all stable for the duration of the integration, and the libration amplitude of the resonator was also stable at 94$^{\circ}\pm$3$^{\circ}$ (comparable to its current libration amplitude of 95$^{\circ}\pm$1$^{\circ}$ determined from a 10 Myr integration).
 Resonance sticking with similar libration amplitudes is possible, but not common \citep{Yu2018}, and the long-term stability of the entire orbital cloud supports a formation in-situ and a deep, primordial capture into the 4:3 resonance.
 Currently, the FaintIR surface of 2013 US$_{15}$ accounts for one third of the sample of 4:3 resonators, so the fraction of the 4:3 resonators with FaintIR surfaces may be quite significant.
-However, the intrinsic FaintIR/BrightIR surface ratio is difficult to constrain with this small sample, and additional optical and near-infrared observations of 4:3 resonators would be extremely helpful for understanding the intrinsic frequency of FaintIR surfaces in this resonance.
+While the intrinsic FaintIR/BrightIR surface ratio is difficult to constrain with this small sample, we emphasize that the presence of a single object which is inconsistent with scattering capture is strong evidence that the FaintIR surface type formed significantly inward of the current cold classical belt whether or not the high fraction of FaintIR surfaces holds with a larger sample.
+However, additional optical and near-infrared observations of 4:3 resonators would be extremely helpful for understanding the intrinsic frequency of FaintIR surfaces in this resonance.